Mohsnmonji/Political-Terror_Dashboard/README.md

 Each source assigns a score ranging from 0 (no violations) to 5 (severe violations), and the average score across sources is used to provide a general measure of political terror in each country.

 The dataset used in this app is available for download from the [Political Terror Scale website](http://www.politicalterrorscale.org/).
 Users can download the latest version of the dataset directly from the website.
+Here is the updated section with the addition of a "Codebook" section:

+## Codebook

+The codebook, titled `PTS-Codebook-V220`, provides detailed explanations of the variables, coding procedures, and the methodology used in the Political Terror Scale dataset.

+Users can download the codebook from this repository or from the [Political Terror Scale website](http://www.politicalterrorscale.org/).
 ### Calculation of Average PTS

 The average Political Terror Score (PTS) for each country-year is calculated using the following methodology: